frconor-ebook/meditations/_posts/2025-11-17-heaven-and-vigilance.md

 Then we'll be more detached from our sense of personal importance, from the state of our health, from our possessions.
 We'll be better prepared for the future---for that Kingdom of God to which God has called us.

-It is of vital importance that we who are living in the midst of the world maintain a lively remembrance that as St. Paul VI says, "the Kingdom of God, which had its beginnings here on earth in the Church of Christ, is not of this world whose form is passing, and that its authentic development cannot be measured by the progress of civilization, of science, or of technology" (Paul VI, *Motu Propio*, *Credo of the People of God,* Point 27, June 30, 1968)*.*
+It is of vital importance that we who are living in the midst of the world maintain a lively remembrance that as St. Paul VI says, "the Kingdom of God, which had its beginnings here on earth in the Church of Christ, is not of this world, whose form is passing, and that its authentic development cannot be measured by the progress of civilization, of science, or of technology" (Paul VI, *Motu Propio*, *Credo of the People of God,* Point 27, June 30, 1968)*.*

 We can ask Our Lady, Queen of heaven, that she might lead us to be vigilant here on earth, along our pathway, so that we can truly reach our true homeland.